 Hyundai i20 interior

 The Hyundai i20’s cabin is all about function over form.
-As a result, it’s all very easy to use and impressively roomy, but it looks very forgettable compared with other small cars
+As a result, it’s all very easy to use and impressively roomy, but it looks very forgettable compared with other small cars.

-All the buttons and dials you’ll regularly use are logically organised and easy to reach.
-The dials in front of the steering wheel are easy to read and the 7.0-inch touchscreen you get as standard in all cars comes with bright and colourful menus.
+All the buttons and dials you’ll regularly use are logically organised and easy to reach and the dials in front of the steering wheel are clear to see and the 7.0-inch touchscreen you get as standard in all cars comes with bright and colourful menus.

 Classy colours?
 Posh materials?
 Inspiring design?
 Nope, the Hyundai i20 doesn’t have any of those, but at least it feels pretty solid and everything’s laid out nice and sensibly

-S models come with a rather weedy four-speaker stereo and the six-speaker unit in SE versions and above isn’t a particularly big improvement.
+S Connect models come with a rather weedy four-speaker stereo and the six-speaker unit in SE versions and above isn’t a particularly big improvement.
 You can’t upgrade the Hyundai i20’s stereo to a big-name unit like the Ford Fiesta’s excellent B&O system, either.